 As well, on most Thursdays, Fridays, Saturdays and Sundays in October there were “Haunted Nights” between 7:00 and 10:00 pm when the place got a little extra spooky (but still family-friendly).
 There were also 8 days where people were welcome to bring their pet dogs with them to the farm during the day.

 Fall Admission Rates at the Farm

 From late September until October 31st you can just do the pumpkin patch, or you can buy a ticket for a range of family-friendly activities including the pumpkin patch.

 Similar to last year however, the 2021 Fall Festival Pass granted visitors access to the pumpkin patch plus the kids’ corn maze, and see the farm animals, and play on all the play structures in the Barnyard Adventureland, you have to purchase a Fall Farm Pass.

 Fall Farm Passes include access to the Frozen-themed corn maze and seven other farm attractions including the pumpkin patch.
-In 2020, tickets for the full range of fall activities (excluding the Haunted Corn Maze) are booked in two-hour time slots.
+In 2020, tickets for the full range of fall activities (excluding the Haunted Corn Maze) were booked in two-hour time slots.

 To learn more about Maan Farms, visit the maanfarms.com website or check out our article about Abbotsford’s Maan Farms.
 To learn about Canada’s scariest Halloween maze, see our article about the Haunted Corn Maze.

 Other articles that might be of interest include the following:

 - Vancouver Halloween Activities for Children